jsears4585/jekyll-now/_posts/2017-5-29-Duck-Typing.md

 ![Duck Pizza GIF](http://cdn.jsears.co/duck_pizza.gif)

 Now, for the sake of demonstrating the phenomenon of duck typing, we will create an Imposter class.
-While this class is not a Duck class, note how it shares similar methods to the Duck class we created above.
+While this class is not a Duck class, note how it shares similar methods to the Duck class we created above—an Imposter can also both speak and swim, but with different results.

 ```ruby
 class Imposter